panoply/esthetic/readme.md

 # Parse Errors

 The `format` method returns a promise, so when beautification fails and a parse error occurs `.catch()` is invoked.
-The error message will typically inform you of the issue but it's rather blasé and not very informative.
-There are plans to improve this aspect in future releases.
+The error message will typically inform you of the issue, the line number which the error was detected and relative information pertaining to how you can resolve the issue.

-> It's important to note that Liquify and Prettify are using different Parsers.
-The Liquify parser constructs an AST that provides diagnostic capabilities (ie: linting) whereas the Prettify parser constructs a data~structure.
-The errors of these tools will differ dramatically.
-Liquify will give you far more context opposed to Prettify.

 ### Asynchronous